 There are several Clinical Nurses working as part of the GEDI Nurse team in Emergency across Nambour and the Sunshine Coast University hospital led by the CNC, Andrea Taylor.

-If you have any further questions regarding either the Nurse Practitioner Candidate at Sundale or the Geriatric Emergency Department Initiative, please message through the feedback via our form.
+If you have any further questions regarding either the Nurse Practitioner Candidate at Sundale or the Geriatric Emergency Department Initiative, please contact us.

 CEDRiC is an exciting initiative available here on the Sunshine Coast.
 Established as a result of a grant through the Department of Social Services, CEDRiC is an innovative model of service delivery involving a collaboration between Sundale, Sunshine Coat Hospital and Health Service (SCHHS), Central Queensland Wide Bay and Sunshine Coast PHN and the University of the Sunshine Coast, Griffith University and QUT.